Disclaimer & Copyright Notices; Optimized for the MS Edge

 Third, Tucker, and Williams [Halifax] lakes)

-continue to follow this methodology, in addition to our extensive
+Note: We continue to follow this methodology in addition to our extensive

-lake problems all over HRM were easily explained on a scientific basis
+lake problems all over Nova Scotia were easily explained on a scientific basis,

-since these events spanning a whole two (2) decades could not be
+since these events spanning several decades could not be

 We salute the Chebucto Community Net (CCN) of Halifax, Nova Scotia, Canada for hosting our web site, and we applaud its volunteers for their devotion in making `CCN' the best community net in the world